-According to the video games statistics for 2018-2019, 55% of the gamers say video games help them connect with their friends.
+According to the video games statistics for 2018-2019, 55% of gamers say video games help them connect with their friends.
 Almost half say it helps their family spend more time together.

 Remember back in the day, when you went out with friends and spent all night just filling their digital heads with bullets?
 Priceless.

 12. 63% of players aged 25-34 play VR games.

 Have you seen the movie Gamer?
 Or Ender’s Game?

 VR is a whole new experience of gaming.
 There, your entire body is the game controller.
 Like Nintendo WII but way cooler.